leafsphp/docs/src/docs/routing/errors.md

 ## Application Down

-Leaf is also able to dynamically handle placing your application in maintainance mode using leaf config.
-We have a `down` config which you can set to `true` to place your application in maintainance mode.
+Leaf is also able to dynamically handle placing your application in maintenance mode using leaf config.
+We have a `down` config which you can set to `true` to place your application in maintenance mode.

 <div class="functional-mode">